reflectoring/reflectoring.github.io/_posts/2020-09-16-hibernate-search.md

 One more thing to note here is that Hibernate Search v.5 only supports Elasticsearch up to v.5.2.x, though I have been using it with v.6.8, and it's working just fine.

- ut, if you are using or planning on using Elasticsearch v.7 you might want to use Hibernate Search v.6 which is still in Beta at the time of this writing.
+But, if you are using or planning on using Elasticsearch v.7 you might want to use Hibernate Search v.6 which is still in Beta at the time of this writing.

 If you choose to stick with Lucene (which is the default integration) you can still follow along as the APIs are almost identical across integrations.